ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-git.md

   SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/about-ssh)
   documentation provided by GitHub.

-- Once you have created your ssh keys, you need to upload them to GitHub.
+- Once you have created your SSH keys, you need to upload them to GitHub.
 First, you must log into GitHub and look in the right corner for an account avatar with a down arrow.
 Click on this link and then select the "Settings" option.
   Now, scroll down until you find the "SSH and GPG keys" label on the left,